100 Florida Trails®

 Map Links & Photos Galore

-The Suncoast Trail parallels the Suncoast Parkway (FL 589) for about 41 miles from Lutz Farm Road in Hillsborough County, through Pasco County to Hernando County (US Hwy 98), with an extension underway.
-The south section of the Suncoast Trail serves as part of the FL Coast-to-Coast Trail.
+The Suncoast Trail parallels the Suncoast Parkway (FL 589) for about 55 miles from Lutz Farm Road in Hillsborough County, through Pasco and Hernando Counties, to its current end at FL 44 in Citrus County.
+An extension is under construction adding 3 miles to CR 486, to be followed by a planned 10 mile extension to US 19.
+The middle section of the Suncoast Trail also serves as part of the FL Coast-to-Coast Trail.
 (Map link and photos below.)

 Map link - Suncoast Trail

-End Points: From Lutz Lake Fern Road in Hillsborough County, through Pasco County, to Hernando County (US Hwy 98)
+End Points: From Lutz Lake Fern Road in Hillsborough County to SR 44 in Citrus County

 Nearby points of interest: Jay B. Starkey Wilderness Park, Weeki Wachee Springs State Park, Chassahowitzka Wildlife Management Area